 Setting up a new monitoring system might seem daunting at first.
 Franklin guides us through the first steps and explains the architecture and inner workings of a Graphite-based monitoring system.
-Key takeaways are understanding time series data and configuration, datapoint formats, aggregation methods and retention.
+1

 This article shows how to do planning using reference class forecasting with the #NoEstimates paradigm which promises more accuracy in forecasts.
 13

 What are the practical concerns associated with running microservice systems?
 And what you need to know to embrace the power of smaller services without making things too hard?
 2

 How multi User Performance testing using modern data visualisation techniques gaines early insight into location specific performance and application areas that may have "sleeping" performance issues.